MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-resources.md

 2. Reproduce the problem

-3. Run `sudo mdatp diagnostic create` to back up Defender for Endpoint's logs.
+3. Run `sudo mdatp diagnostic create` to back up the Microsoft Defender for Endpoint logs.
 The files will be stored inside a .zip archive.
 This command will also print out the file path to the backup after the operation succeeds.

   > [!TIP]
   > By default, diagnostic logs are saved to `/Library/Application Support/Microsoft/Defender/wdavdiag/`.
 To change the directory where diagnostic logs are saved, pass `--path [directory]` to the below command, replacing `[directory]` with the desired directory.